Illness & Testing Policy

 - If someone in your household is sick and will be testing, stay home until results return.
 Behave as if the sick person is positive and others in the home are close contacts.
 School nurse will give appropriate teaching when notified.

-Updated Feb.
-19, 2021 in concordance with CDC guidelines and direction from NDA medical advisors and voted upon by the Notre Dame Academy School Board.
+Updated March 7, 2021 in concordance with CDC guidelines, voted upon by the Notre Dame Academy School Board.

 Amy Rader RN, BSN